LucasJMO/E6Plus/classes/Assassin.md

 **Nerves of the Killer**:  A 5th level assassin gains a limited immunity to compulsion and charm effects.
 While studying a target for a Death Attack, and for one round afterward, he counts as if he were within a protection from evil effect.
 This does not confer a deflection bonus to AC.

 **Palm Weapon**(Su): A 6th level assassin may conceal weapons with supernatural skill.
 Any weapon concealed with Sleight of Hand cannot be found with Divination magic.

+**Poisonmaster**: A 6th level assassin can create short term poisons.
+By expending an entire healer's kit worth of materials and an hour of time, he can synthesize short term poisons which degrade to uselessness after one week.

+These poisons deal 3d6 damage as a primary effect, and should the target fail its fortitude save, 2d6 ability score damage as a secondary effect.
+The save DC is 16 plus the assassin's Intelligence Modifier.
+The type of ability score damage is selected when the poison is created.
+If a target is affected by multiple poisons targeting the same ability score the ability score damage does not stack.